 - UV and germicidal bulbs

 Waste Diversion Results

-Dropping off electronic items for recycling at e-waste events keeps these items out of landfill.
+Dropping off electronic items and household batteries for recycling at e-waste events keeps these items out of landfill.

 - 2021 - 13,188 lbs of electronic items

 - 2022 - 23,607 lbs of electronic items and 1,003 lbs of batteries

 The Rain Barrel Sale is now closed.
 Please check back in 2024 for information on our next event.

 Rain Barrel Features

 - Reduces the amount of treated water used for watering plants and gardens.

 - Diverts significant quantities of rainwater run-off from the sewer system during storms.